fabriceb/gcalcron/README.md

 The LaCie Network Space 2 http://lacie.nas-central.org/wiki/Category:Network_Space_2 is a great-looking silent NAS.
 And most importantly it is easy to enable ssh, so it is a perfect choice for a discrete home automation solution.

-I wrote GCalCron2 for such a device, here are the additional steps I needed to make it work:
+I wrote GCalCron for such a device, here are the additional steps I needed to make it work:

  * Enable ssh on the machine: http://lacie.nas-central.org/wiki/Category:Network_Space_2#Enabling_SSH_with_disassembling
  * Install Ipkg, a lightweight package management system: http://forum.nas-central.org/viewtopic.php?f=236&t=2348 cs08q1armel worked perfectly for me